Commemorates The Chasseurs-Volontaires de Saint-Domingue

-Upon their return to the French colony of Saint-Domingue, the soldiers – now battle-hardened and possessing a renewed sense of the injustices and oppressions of colonization – were instrumental in the slave insurrections, beginning in 1791, that eventually led to the overthrow of French rule and the tyranny of slavery, and the formation, in 1804, of the first majority-black republic in the western world.
+Upon their return to the French colony of Saint-Domingue, the soldiers – now battle-hardened and possessing a renewed sense of the injustices and oppressions of colonization – were instrumental in the insurrections by enslaved people, beginning in 1791, that eventually led to the overthrow of French rule and the tyranny of slavery, and the formation, in 1804, of the first majority-Black republic in the western world.

-The contribution made by the Chasseurs-Volontaire to the struggle to throw off British rule was, unfortunately, not recognized by the country they had helped achieve independence.
-In the fight for Haitian independence, the Americans sided with the French, concerned about the effects of a free black nation so close to its own slaveholding states.
+The contribution made by the Chasseurs-Volontaires to the struggle to throw off British rule was, unfortunately, not recognized by the country they had helped achieve independence.
+In the fight for Haitian independence, the Americans sided with the French, concerned about the effects of a free Black nation so close to its own slaveholding states.

 The role of the ancestors of present-day Haitians in the fight for American Independence is a point of pride and cultural significance for the people of Haiti and Americans of Haitian descent, but before the dedication of Savannah’s Haitian Monument, it was almost unknown in the United States.

 The Revolutionary War and the 1779 Siege are memorialized throughout Savannah, several of the city’s squares and monuments named for those who fought for the cause of American independence: the Greene Monument in Johnson Square, the Pulaski Monument in Monterey Square, and the Jasper Monument in Madison Square, all honor men who led in that conflict.